-This website is designed for small-business owners and people considering opening a business as an online portal where they can find answers to their questions regarding funding and operating a small business.
+This page is designed for small-business owners and people considering opening a business as an online portal where they can find answers to their questions regarding funding and operating a small business.
 The educational resources include information about business credit, retirement plans, and expanding an existing business.

 Podcasts are a popular way to learn new information and keep up to date regarding trends, forecasts, and arising issues in the business world.
-Entrepreneur curated a list of the best podcasts for entrepreneurs and small-business owners so getting stuck in traffic can become an enjoyable educational experience.
+We curated a list of the best podcasts for entrepreneurs and small-business owners so getting stuck in traffic can become an enjoyable educational experience.

 An official website of the United States government offers a variety of information and resources for people considering opening their own business.
 Established business owners will appreciate the information about taxes, employment, and veteran-owned businesses.

 Most businesses chose to form a legal entity for tax and legal reasons.
 Small-business owners have to carefully choose between forming a limited liability company or incorporating the business.
 These guidelines will help inform the decision.

 Business owners who choose to form a limited liability company will find these guidelines helpful in navigating the process.
 Information about how the process varies by state is also provided.